dstl/IES4/ies.md

 * [hasSourceReference](#{16480E86-9FE4-4b37-ACFB-9E410F190664})
 * [EncodedData](#{8AF1DB0B-9BEB-4a33-A459-7EF2BE309E81})

 The IES3 Source Reference capability is maintained in IES4, but leverages the Representation pattern to achieve the same thing.
-The key relationship here is hasSourceReference  which links the Representation (Document, DataObject, etc.) to the ExchangedItem it was the source for.
+The key relationship here is hasSourceReference  which links the Representation (Document, DataObject, etc.) to the Thing it was the source for.

 Representations can be assembled into structures using the inRepresentation relationship.